-The security audit data shall not be open for reading or modification by any human, or by any automated process other than those that perform security audit processing.
+The security audit data, once generated, shall not be open for modification by any human, or by any automated process.
+The security audit data shall not be open for reading by any human, or by any automated process other than those that perform security audit processing.
 CMA, CSA and CMS system configuration and procedures must be implemented together to ensure that only authorized people archive or delete security audit data.
 The entity performing security audit data archive need not have modify access, but procedures must be implemented to protect archived data from deletion or destruction prior to the end of the security audit data retention period (note that deletion requires modification access).
 Security audit data shall be moved to a safe, secure storage location separate from the CMA, CSA, or CMS equipment.